wevm/viem/site/pages/docs/accounts/local/toAccount.md

 # toAccount [A function to create a Custom Account.]

-A Custom Account is an interface that has the ability to sign transactions and messages with your own custom implementation of the signable methods.
+Creates an Account from a custom signing implementation

 ## Import